GoogleChrome/developer.chrome.com/site/en/docs/extensions/migrating/remote-hosted-code/index.md

 ## What to do if you disagree with a verdict

-The Chrome Web Store is run by humans, and as a result the reviews are not always 100% perfect.
+Enforcing policies can be nuanced and review involves manual input, which means we may sometimes agree to change a review decision.
 If you believe that a mistake was made in review, you can appeal the rejection via [One Stop Support][oss]

 [blue-argon]: /docs/webstore/troubleshooting/#additional-requirements-for-manifest-v3
 [chrome.debugger]: /docs/extensions/reference/debugger/